Waryen/macos-setup/README.md

-# OSX setup script
+# MacOS setup script

-Simple script to install everything I need to get started on an OSX system
+Simple script to install everything I need to get started on a MacOS